 I will spend a few more sentences cursing the darkness of growth but will then try to light ten little “policy candles” along the path to a steady state.
 Without a sufficiently dark background, the light of these candles is not visible in the false dawn projected by economists whose campaigning optimism never gives hope a chance to emerge from the shadows.

-We have many problems (poverty, unemployment, environmental destruction, budget deficit, trade deficit, bailouts, bankruptcy, foreclosures, etc.), but apparently only one solution: economic growth, or as the pundits now like to say, “to grow the economy”—as if it were a potted plant.
+We have many problems (poverty, unemployment, environmental destruction, budget deficit, trade deficit, bailouts, bankruptcy, foreclosures, a bankruptcy lawyer that follows after, etc.), but apparently only one solution: economic growth, or as the pundits now like to say, “to grow the economy”—as if it were a potted plant.